CwavGuy/Maixduino-ext-DRI0039-Mind-/README.md

 ## Release Logs
 * V0.0.1  Basic functions completed. (unable now)
-* V0.0.2  Supporting official Maixpy firmwares from Sipeed **	independent on module "pin" in Mind+'s Firmwares
+* V0.0.2  Supporting official Maixpy firmwares from Sipeed
+*	independent on module "pin" in Mind+'s Firmware
-**	fixed the bug which from the wrong pin mapping in mind+ that cannot control direction of M4 {"mode":"full","isActive":false}
+*	fixed the bug which from the wrong pin mapping in mind+ that cannot control direction of M4